MUNsdh/readthedocs/docs/source/Going Beyond.rst

     :figwidth: 700px
     :target: ../_static/images/beyond5.PNG

-4. **Modify pins:** Add pins to the symbol using the pin tool icon |pin| based on the pin configuration from the datasheet.
+4. **Modify pins:** Add pins to the symbol using the pin tool icon |pin| on the right toolbar, based on the pin configuration from the datasheet.
 The thing to remember here is that the convention is to group similar pins together and place the two power pins to the top left and bottom right of the rectangle.

+First of all, I/O means input/output.
 Based on the pin configuration on the datasheet, pin 1 is named the ground.
 Ground is a power output even though it is not noted as output ‘O’ in the datasheet.
 Pin 6 is named VBST and is an output.
-I/O means input / output.
-Power pins are usually put under the electrical type power input/output, while regular pins are either input/output.
+Power pins are usually put under the electrical type power input/output, while regular pins are either input/output in the pin properties.

 .. figure:: ../_static/images/beyond7.png
     :figwidth: 700px